 • Human growth hormone (HGH or GH), also known as somatotropin, is the hormone that regulates growth.
 Administered to older adults, it rebuilds muscle mass and reduces the amount of fat tissue, reversing changes that occur with aging.
 It is available only under the supervision of a physician.

 • Lipoic acid is critical in glycolysis and in the Kreb’s cycle, two complex biochemical processes essential for the generation of cellular energy.
+Aging Recommendations.
 The liver relies on these processes to meet its large energy demands.
 Lipoic acid is used extensively in Germany to enhance liver function and treat diabetes.
 It should be taken with acetyl L-carnitine for maximum effectiveness.
 Juvenon from Juvenon Inc. is a good source of both ingredients.

 • Melatonin is a natural hormone that acts as an antioxidant.
 Early in life, the body produces an abundant supply, but as we age, production steadily declines.
 In one laboratory experiment, mice given melatonin lived almost one-third beyond normal life expectancy.
 Melatonin may also help prevent cancer, counteract insomnia, and boost immunity.